AdamBear/thoughts/README.md

 - [X] research distributed GPU worker solution on autodl platform.
 - [X] try to fix some minor problems with wav2lip super resolution method
 - [ ] change the face swap method of wav2lip to use 3d wrap and color correction.
+- [ ] research the 3d model of digital human